Sam Cooke: Crossover pop success

 In 1961, Cooke started his own record label, SAR Records, with J. W. Alexander and his manager, Roy Crain.
 The label soon included the Simms Twins, the Valentinos (who were Bobby Womack and his brothers), Mel Carter and Johnnie Taylor.
 Cooke then created a publishing imprint and management firm named Kags.

 Like most R&B artists of his time, Cooke focused on singles; in all, he had 29 top 40 hits on the pop charts and more on the R&B charts.
-He was a prolific songwriter and wrote most of the songs he recorded.
-He also had a hand in overseeing some of the song arrangements.
+Cooke was a prolific songwriter and wrote most of the songs he recorded.
+Cooke also had a hand in overseeing some of the song arrangements.
 In spite of releasing mostly singles, he released a well-received blues-inflected LP in 1963, Night Beat, and his most critically acclaimed studio album, Ain't That Good News, which featured five singles, in 1964.

-In 1963, Cooke signed a five-year contract for Allen Klein to manage Kags Music and SAR Records and made him his manager.
+In 1963, Cooke signed a five-year contract for Allen Klein to manage Kags Music and SAR Records, and made him his manager.
 Klein negotiated a five-year deal (three years plus two option years) with RCA Victor in which a holding company, Tracey, Ltd, named after Cooke's daughter, owned by Klein and managed by J. W. Alexander, would produce and own Cooke's recordings.
-RCA Victor would get exclusive distribution rights in exchange for 6 percent royalty payments and payments for the recording sessions.
+RCA Victor would get exclusive distribution rights in exchange for six percent royalty payments and payments for the recording sessions.
 For tax reasons, Cooke would receive preferred stock in Tracey instead of an initial cash advance of $100,000.
-Cooke would receive cash advances of $100,000 for the next two years, followed by an additional $75,000 for each of the two option years if the deal went to term.
+He would receive cash advances of $100,000 for the next two years, followed by an additional $75,000 for each of the two option years if the deal went to term.

+Vocal ability

+Cooke is widely considered one of the greatest singers and most accomplished vocalists of all time.
+His incredibly pure tenor voice was big, velvety and expansive, with an instantly recognizable tone.
+Cooke's pitch was remarkable, and his manner of singing was effortlessly soulful.
+Cooke could go as high as high C without losing purity or volume, and his upper mid-range was coated in a unique rasp.
+Cooke's vocal style was very adaptable, adopting a rather classical sound on jazz and pop songs while maintaining his trademark stylistic soulful hold on R&B, gospel and soul music.

+Cooke's delivery encompassed a wide range of emotions including playful expressiveness to interact with listeners, mellow somberness as a form of reflection, and (in "A Change Is Gonna Come") profound soulfulness.
+When performing live, he would often play with notes and scales and experiment with melodies and his enunciation, while improvising entire songs.
+Cooke also began to perform highly charged versions of his songs later in his career.

+Cooke's vocal exploits would go on to influence many acts like Otis Redding, James Brown, Rod Stewart, Johnny Nash, Tina Turner, Wilson Pickett, Mick Jagger, Al Green, Paul McCartney, Diana Ross, Marvin Gaye, Steve Perry, and Stevie Wonder among many others.